webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 * [Invoicing with InvoiceXpress for WooCommerce](https://wordpress.org/plugins/woo-billing-with-invoicexpress/) - Automatically issue invoices directly from the WooCommerce order
 * [DPD Portugal for WooCommerce](https://ptwooplugins.com/product/dpd-portugal-for-woocommerce/) - Create shipping and return guide in the DPD webservice directly from the WooCommerce order
 * [Feed KuantoKusta for WooCommerce](https://ptwooplugins.com/product/feed-kuantokusta-for-woocommerce-pro/) - Publish your products on Kuanto Kusta with this easy to use feed generator
+* [Simple WooCommerce Order Approval](https://ptwooplugins.com/product/simple-woocommerce-order-approval/) - The hassle-free solution for WooCommerce orders approval before payment
 * [Shop as Client for WooCommerce](https://ptwooplugins.com/product/shop-as-client-for-woocommerce-pro-add-on/) - Quickly create orders on behalf of your customers
 * [Taxonomy/Term and Role based Discounts for WooCommerce](https://ptwooplugins.com/product/taxonomy-term-and-role-based-discounts-for-woocommerce-pro-add-on/) - Easily create bulk discount rules for products based on any taxonomy terms (built-in or custom)
-* [Simple WooCommerce Order Approval](https://ptwooplugins.com/product/simple-woocommerce-order-approval/) - The hassle-free solution for WooCommerce orders approval before payment

 == Installation ==

 * Make sure you already have a contract with [IfthenPay](https://ifthenpay.com)
 * Use the included automatic install feature on your WordPress admin panel and search for “Multibanco, MB WAY, Credit card and Payshop (IfthenPay) for WooCommerce”.
-* Multibanco: Go to WooCoomerce > Settings > Checkout > Pagamento de Serviços no Multibanco and fill in the data provided by IfthenPay (Entity and Subentity or MB Key) in order to use this payment method.
+* Multibanco: Go to WooCommerce > Settings > Checkout > Pagamento de Serviços no Multibanco and fill in the data provided by IfthenPay (Entity and Subentity or MB Key) in order to use this payment method.
-* MB WAY: Go to WooCoomerce > Settings > Checkout > Pagamento MB WAY no telemóvel and fill in the data provided by IfthenPay (MB WAY Key) in order to use this payment method.
+* MB WAY: Go to WooCommerce > Settings > Checkout > Pagamento MB WAY no telemóvel and fill in the data provided by IfthenPay (MB WAY Key) in order to use this payment method.
-* Credit or debit card: Go to WooCoomerce > Settings > Checkout > Credit or debit card and fill in the data provided by IfthenPay (Credit card Key) in order to use this payment method.
+* Credit or debit card: Go to WooCommerce > Settings > Checkout > Credit or debit card and fill in the data provided by IfthenPay (Credit card Key) in order to use this payment method.
-* Payshop: Go to WooCoomerce > Settings > Checkout > Pagamento na rede de agentes Payshop and fill in the data provided by IfthenPay (Payshop Key) in order to use this payment method.
+* Payshop: Go to WooCommerce > Settings > Checkout > Pagamento na rede de agentes Payshop and fill in the data provided by IfthenPay (Payshop Key) in order to use this payment method.
 * Make sure you ask IfthenPay to activate the “Callback” on their side with the URL and Anti-phishing key provided in the settings screen.
 There is a feature in each payment method screen that allows you to make this request via a webservice, except on Credit card where this is not needed.
 * Start receiving payments :-)